What Language is This? Ask Your Tokenizer: Introduction

-We compare \unilid against widely used LID systems, including \fasttext, \glotlid, and \cld.
+We compare \unilid against widely used LID systems: \fasttext, \glotlid, and \cld.
 Across a diverse set of benchmarks, \unilid achieves performance competitive with these baselines while requiring substantially fewer labeled examples.
 The method is particularly effective in regimes where LID remains challenging.
-In low-resource settings, \unilid attains over 70\% accuracy with as few as five samples per language and exceeds 90\% accuracy with fewer than 50 samples---the same settings under which \fasttext fails to generalize.
-On fine-grained dialect identification \citep{chifu-etal-2024-vardial}, \unilid improves macro F1 from 0.53 to 0.72 relative to a \fasttext baseline, with consistent gains across closely related language varieties.
+In low-resource settings, \unilid attains $\sim$70\% accuracy with as few as five samples per language and $\sim$90\% accuracy with fewer than 50 samples.
+On fine-grained dialect identification \citep{chifu-etal-2024-vardial}, \unilid improves macro F1 from 0.53 to 0.72 relative to a \fasttext baseline.
 From a practical perspective, \unilid exhibits substantially shorter training times than \fasttext, while achieving comparable inference throughput, despite using a non-optimized research implementation.
 Taken together, these results suggest that treating segmentation as language-specific, rather than as a fixed preprocessing step, enables more effective LID systems.\footnote{We release code for UniLID at \url{https://github.com/Ahmetcanyvz/UNILID}.}